 I’d have you know, before you go ahead, they did not sin; and yet, though they have merits, that’s not enough, because they lacked baptism, the portal of the faith that you embrace.
 And if they lived before Christianity, they did not worship God in fitting ways; and of such spirits I myself am one.

-The problem that Dante poses to the eagle of justice in paradise is thus what we have been calling the problem of the virtuous pagan.
+The problem that Dante poses to the eagle of justice in Paradise is thus the problem of the virtuous pagan, rotated from a temporal/chronological axis (those who are denied access because born before the birth of Christ) to a geographical axis (those who are denied access because born in non-Christian lands).
 It is an issue that Dante has kept by his side for two-thirds of the Commedia, always present in the figure of Virgilio.
-However beloved Virgilio is—or, rather, precisely because he is so beloved—his very presence conveys a painful and gnawing concern that Dante has never been able to overcome or resolve.
+However beloved Virgilio is — or, rather, precisely because he is so beloved — his very presence conveys a painful and gnawing concern that Dante has never been able to overcome or resolve.

-The issue of the virtuous pagan has invaded our consciousness heretofore in reading the Commedia fundamentally as the problem of those who lived before Christ and consequently did not know Him: the virtuous pagans of antiquity.
+The issue of the virtuous pagan has invaded our consciousness heretofore in reading the Commedia fundamentally as the problem of those who lived before Christ — “dinanzi al cristianesmo” (Inf.
+4.37) — and consequently did not know Him: the virtuous pagans of antiquity.
 It has touched us as readers mainly as a problem that affects our beloved Virgilio.

-In Paradiso 19 Dante completely transposes the problem of the virtuous pagan from the temporal axis to which we are accustomed—the problem of those who do not know Christ’s teachings because they lived before He did—to the geographical axis: the problem of those who do not know Christ’s teachings because they are born far away from Him.
+In Paradiso 19 Dante transposes the problem of the virtuous non-Christian from the temporal axis to which we are accustomed — the problem of those who do not know Christ’s teachings because they lived before He did — to the geographical axis: the problem of those who do not know Christ’s teachings because they are born far away from Him.

 Picking up from St. Francis’ preaching at the court of the Sultan from Paradiso 11 (it is worth bearing in mind that Franciscan missionaries were going east in this period), Dante here poses the question of the man born on the banks of the Indus (verses 70-71).
 This man is defined as perfectly virtuous in all his acts, but living in a place in which no one has ever spoken of Christ, read of Christ, or written of Christ: